microsoft/VoTT/README.md

-# VoTT - Open Source
+# VoTT (Visual Object Tagging Tool)

 [![Build Status](https://dev.azure.com/msft-vott/VoTT/_apis/build/status/VoTT-CI?branchName=v2)](https://dev.azure.com/msft-vott/VoTT/_build/latest?definitionId=6?branchName=v2)

 The `v2` branch is a complete reboot of the original VoTT, and currently don't share git histories.
 The purpose of `v2` is to create a more extensible version of the original application while leveraging more recent frameworks such as React/Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-For available scripts and other related info, see [our docs](docs/REACTAPP.md)
+For available scripts and other related info, see [our docs](docs/REACTAPP.md).

 ## Contributing Guidelines

 We welcome [issues](https://github.com/Microsoft/VoTT/issues) and [pull requests](https://github.com/Microsoft/VoTT/pulls) into the project.
 We ask that you follow these simple guidelines when

+### Issues
+- Look for duplicate issues & comment on thread if experiencing something similar
+- Fill in template information (platform, OS, version, screenshots, etc.)

 ### Pull Requests

-- Branch `v2` is always stable (passes `tslint` and unit tests)
--

-### Issues
-- Look for duplicate issues
+1. Find an issue to work on, or create a new one
+2. Fork repo, make sure you have latest changes from `v2`
+3. Create branch following naming convention: `git checkout -b issue-<###>-<short-description>`.
+4. Write code
+5. Add unit tests
+6. Verify linting and unit tests by running `npm test`
+7. Update docs if needed
+8. Rebase on `v2` and resolve conflicts
+9. Submit PR to `v2` branch

+Try to keep PRs small to decrease the time required to review and merge

 ## Download and Use